Rohitsah6372/Criminal_Face_Detection/README.md

 - Access the live detection page
 - Allow camera permissions when prompted
 - The system will analyze the video feed in real-time
-- Detected criminals will be highlighted with bounding boxes and names
+- Detected employees will be highlighted with bounding boxes and names
 - Detection events are automatically logged

 ### 3. CCTV/Camera Feed Detection